thestormforge/self-guided-workshop/Java/module04/README.md

 As mentioned in this module’s overview section, once we have data in hand we can often make secondary discoveries.
 Let’s see if we have enough information to determine if this application is a CPU bound or Memory bound application.

-Scroll back up to the main graph at the top of the page.
-To the right of the graph there are three dropdown boxes.
+Close the details drawer if it is currently open.
+Just above the graph there are three dropdown boxes.
 The first box labeled *Filter By* allows us to choose which trials we would like to have plotted on the graph.
 The next two allow us to choose which data we would like to have plotted on the *X-Axis* and *Y-Axis* respectively.
 Click the *X-Axis* dropdown and choose *Memory* from the list:

 <p align="center">
   <img src="/Java/Assets/Images/mod04-walkthrough-8.png" />